AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 ## Edit base connection components (authentication parameters and other components) {#patch-base-connection}

 The components of a base connection differ by destination.
-For example, for Amazon S3 destinations, you can update the access key and secret key to your Amazon S3 location.
+For example, for [!DNL Amazon S3] destinations, you can update the access key and secret key to your [!DNL Amazon S3] location.

 To update components of a base connection, perform a PATCH request to the `/connections` endpoint while providing your base connection ID, version, and the new values you want to use.